Nikita240/bash_files_mirror/README.md

 It's called `bash_files` even if the main component consists of a "Start Screen" with infos since it also includes further helpful things such as aliases, history, window title configuration and a nice bash prompt.
 Check out the feature list below for more information.

 ##### Inspiration
-Inspiration was taken from bigger such as [oh-my-zsh ](https://github.com/robbyrussell/oh-my-zsh/tree/master/lib), [bash-it](https://github.com/revans/bash-it) and many other small tweaks, improvements and dotfiles projects.
+Inspiration was taken from [oh-my-zsh ](https://github.com/robbyrussell/oh-my-zsh/tree/master/lib), [bash-it](https://github.com/revans/bash-it) and many other small tweaks, improvements and dotfiles projects.
 While many features where availble, they weren't in a form that was suitable for my personal needs, which is why I created `bash_files`.

 ##### Current status